NX bit

-The term NX bit originated with Advanced Micro Devices (AMD), as a marketing term.
-Intel markets the feature as the XD bit (execute disable).
-The MIPS architecture refers to the feature as XI bit (execute inhibit).
-The ARM architecture refers to the feature, which was introduced in ARMv6, as XN (execute never).
-The term NX bit itself is sometimes used to describe similar technologies in other processors.
+The term "NX bit" was introduced by Advanced Micro Devices (AMD) as a marketing term.
+Intel markets this feature as the XD bit (execute disable), while the MIPS architecture refers to it as the XI bit (execute inhibit).
+In the ARM architecture, introduced in ARMv6, it is known as XN (execute never).
+The term NX bit is often used broadly to describe similar executable space protection technologies in other processors.